A Jacquet-Langlands functor for $p$-adic locally analytic representations: Introduction

 \subsubsection{Locally analytic vectors of local Shimura varieties}

 In this paragraph we apply \cref{Theo1Intro} to prove the independence of locally analytic vectors for a duality of local Shimura varieties, generalizing a theorem of Pan for the Lubin-Tate tower of $\GL_2$ \cite[Corollary 5.3.9]{LuePanII}.
-Let $C/E$ be a complete algebraically closed field, we write $G=\bbf{G}(\bb{Q}_p)$ and let $G_b$ be the profinite quotient of $\widetilde{G}_b$.